elemental/Elemental/doc/source/core/grid.rst

       are explicitly specified, and it is required that `height` :math:`\times` `width` equals the size of `owningGroup`.
 Most users should not call this routine, as it is only supported for a few ``DistMatrix`` types.

+   .. cpp:function:: int GCD() const

+      Return the greatest common denominator of the height and width of the process grid.

+   .. cpp:function:: int LCM() const

+      Return the lowest common multiple of the height and width of the process grid.

+   .. cpp:function:: bool InGrid() const

+      Return whether or not our process is actively participating in the process grid.

    .. cpp:function:: int OwningRank() const